“No Words” - How To Ask for Things Without Falling On Your Dick

 The Art of Asking for Kind and Essential Favors

-A writing colleague of mine was widowed last month.
-To his amazement, he’s been getting multiple emails along these lines:
+A writing colleague of mine, Tom, was widowed last month.
+To his amazement, he received multiple “work” emails over the next few weeks, people who wanted favors or sought his expertise:

 Dear T—,